Scientists researching brain disorders create super-clever mice

 He said his team is now working on developing drugs that will specifically inhibit PDE4B.
 The drugs will be tested first in animals to see whether any of them might be suitable to go forward into clinical trials in humans.

-The "brainy" mice were better at recognizing a mouse they had seen the previous day, the researchers said, and were also quicker at learning the location of a hidden escape platform.
+The "brainy" mice were better at recognising a mouse they had seen the previous day, the researchers said, and were also quicker at learning the location of a hidden escape platform.

 The experiments also showed that PDE4B-inhibited mice suffered less anxiety, choosing to spend more time in open, brightly lit spaces than normal mice, which preferred dark, enclosed spaces.